armory/docs/content/en/borealis/architecture-borealis.md

 - Provide information about the Kubernetes Accounts are available as deployment targets
 - Execute deployments

 The plugin enables you to use a single stage to perform a progressive deployment strategy.
-The strategy allows you to deploy a new version of your application and route traffic to the new version incrementally.
-In between each scaling event, the stage can be configured to wait for an event, such as a manual approval, before continuing.
+The strategy allows you to deploy a new version of your app and route traffic to the new version incrementally.
+In between each scaling event, the stage can be configured to wait for an event, such as a manual approval or a given duration, before continuing.

 For information about enabling the stage, see [Get Started with Project Aurora for Spinnaker]({{< ref "aurora-install" >}}).